advait03/MAC_A1_CS6230/systolicarray/README.md

+# **Introduction**

+This is the documentation of bsv code to implement systolic array multiplier using mac units.
+This section deals with the microarchitecture expanation, we have documented the issues faced during simulation in **"CompilationIssues.md"**.

 # **Systolic Array Functionality**

 This code defines a **systolic array**, a hardware design pattern commonly used in digital signal processing (DSP) and machine learning applications (e.g., matrix multiplication in neural networks).
 It consists of interconnected processing elements (**systolic cells**) that compute and pass intermediate results in a pipelined fashion.